 Linda Chalker-Scott, Washington State University, Puyallup Research and Extension Center (download study here)

 It’s unfortunate that buying garden mulch practically requires a warning sticker on the bag and a robust suspicion of spurious marketing claims.
 But the health of your garden is at stake.
 I’ve bought that inexpensive construction debris mulch in the past when I didn’t know better.
-In it I found a rusty nail and wood that had clearly come from a pallet (I found a small piece with that very identifiable blue dye on it and nail holes).
-After 2 years the mulch still hadn’t broken down in my garden, which was of major concern to me.
+In it, I found a rusty nail and wood that clearly came from a pallet (I found a small piece with that very identifiable blue dye on it and nail holes).
+After 2 years, the mulch still hadn’t broken down in my garden, which was of major concern to me.
 A layer of living mulch (that is, mulch from recently felled trees or yard waste) should break down within a year with the help of biological activity from the soil and a consistently wet or damp bottom layer.

 Your garden should not be an alternative to a landfill.
 If the bag (or when buying bulk, the nursery) specifies the source and type of mulch, it’s legit (like that pictured above).
 Pass on the construction debris mulch and rubber mulch and opt for living mulches.

-1. We definitely do not.
+We definitely do not.
 Compost certainly can be made from the same materials as mulch, but in compost, they’ve been subjected to decomposition.